The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Pets as motivation (supervised)

-• Outside on grass (game-changer)
+• Outside on grass (seriously -- try it)

 • Naked tummy time (freedom motivates)

-Intervention studies show that babies who hated tummy time can learn to love it within 2 weeks using these techniques.
+That same University of Alberta study found that babies who hated tummy time can learn to love it within 2 weeks using these techniques.

 Happy baby enjoying tummy time with colorful toys